Rosarium Philosophorum

 The most complete and the simplest illustration of this is perhaps the series of pictures contained in the Rosarium philosophorum of 1550, which series I reproduce in what follows.
 Its psychological importance justifies closer examination.

-Jung identifies the Rosarium's woodcut series as the single most complete illustration of the coniunctio oppositorum and deploys it as the central hermeneutic framework for the psychology of the transference.
+Jung identifies the Rosarium’s woodcut series as the definitive pictorial illustration of the coniunctio oppositorum and the analytic transference, warranting full reproduction and detailed commentary.

 Jung, Carl Gustav, The Practice of Psychotherapy: Essays on the Psychology of the Transference and Other Subjects, 1954thesis